truenas/documentation/content/Hardware/MSeries/NVDIMMUpdates.md

 Using update images other than the ones provided in this article can result in system malfunction and data loss.
 Double check the downloaded firmware update file matches the NVDIMM model installed in TrueNAS.

-This procedure is written for TrueNAS CORE Enterprise deployed systems only.
+This procedure applies TrueNAS CORE Enterprise deployed systems only.
 {{< /hint >}}

 When there is an active support contract, iXsystems Support can assist with this procedure.